alessandroAbati/Kinetic-Dynamic-MonteCarlo-Simulation/README.md

 3. We repeat (1) and (2) for all the molecules in the system ($N$ times) and the physical time $t$ is incremented by $\Delta t$: $t = t + \Delta t$.
 4. We repeat (1), (2) and (3) until $t=t_{max}$.

+### Prerequisites
+Make sure you have the following dependencies installed:

+- Python 3.x
+- matplotlib
+- numpy

+### How to Use
+1. Clone the repository or download the source code.

+2. Open the Python script chemical_reaction_simulation.py in your preferred Python editor.

+3. Modify the following parameters to customize the simulation:

+    - A0 and B0: Initial concentrations of molecules A and B.
+    - k1 and k2: Rates of conversion between A and B.
+    - Dt: Time step size for the simulation.
+    - t_max: Maximum simulation time.
+    - number_of_simulations: Number of simulations to run.
+4. Run the script.
+The simulation will generate concentration profiles for molecules A and B over time.

+5. The plots will show the simulated concentration profiles for A and B, along with the analytical solutions and equilibrium concentrations.
+You can observe how the average concentration profiles tend to converge towards the analytical solutions as the number of simulations increases.